eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-sequence-models.md

       $$P(X, Y)$$ of the observation $$X$$ and the target variable $$Y$$.
       Contrast this to a discriminative model that models the conditional distribution $$P(X|Y)$$.
-    * Generative adversarial networks (GANs), variational autoencoders (VAEs) and normalizing flow models are all examples of generative models.
+    * Generative adversarial networks (GANs) and variational autoencoders (VAEs) are all examples of generative models.

 - Sequence model
     * Although sequence models are, well, sequential (duh), there has been